walkenho/Scrapbooks/Data-Science/NeuralNets/RNN.md

 * one-to-one
   * basically just a standard NN

-Being specialized in sequential, data, RNNs come with a broad range of usecases as varied as:
+Being specialized in sequential data, RNNs come with a broad range of usecases as varied as:
 * Speech recognition
 * Music generation
 * Sentiment classification